adobe/aio-cli-plugin-ims/README.md

   -v, --verbose  Verbose output
   --debug=debug  Debug level output
-  --list         Names of the IMS contexts as an array --val          Prints named or current IMS context data
+  --list         Names of the IMS contexts as an array --value        Prints named or current IMS context data

 DESCRIPTION
   The following options exist for this command: